 In Jewish tradition, Reb Zusha teaches us the value of realizing and living our uniqueness and possibility.
 In ancient Greece, Socrates taught "Know Thyself."
-These ideas are reflected in this poem and story.
+Consider these values as you read the following poem and story.

-Poem by Stephen Levine, Breaking the Drought: Visions of Grace
+Poem by Stephen Levine.
+Breaking the Drought: Visions of Grace